-ERA-1 is the principle applicable law, supplemented by various regulations, from which the obligations of employers to adopt several different internal rules or regulations derive.
-The obligations and content of these depend mostly on the activity in which the employer and the size of the organisation.
+The ERA-1 is the principle applicable law, supplemented by various regulations, from which the obligations of employers to adopt several different internal rules or regulations derive.
+The obligations and content of these depend mostly on the activity of the employer and the size of the organisation.

 To be entitled to the relevant leave, the worker must inform the employer of the intention to take the leave 30 days in advance.

-A mother is entitled to maternity leave of 105 days but is obliged to take 15 days of maternity leave.
+A mother is obliged to take 15 days of maternity leave but is entitled to 105 days.
 An expectant mother should start maternity leave 28 days prior to the scheduled date of delivery.
-If this maternity leave is not taken, it cannot be used after the birth of a child, unless the birth occurred before the scheduled date.
-A father is entitled to maternity leave if the mother (1) dies, (2) leaves the child or (3) is permanently or temporarily incapable, in the opinion of a specialist doctor, of the care of the child.
+If this maternity leave is not taken, it cannot be used after the birth of a child unless the birth occurred before the scheduled date.
+A father is entitled to use maternity leave if the mother (1) dies, (2) leaves the child or (3) is permanently or temporarily incapable, in the opinion of a specialist doctor, of the care of the child.
 A father is entitled to maternity leave to the same extent as the mother, reduced by the number of days that the mother has already taken, but for not less than 28 days.

 A father is entitled to 30 days' paternity leave after the birth of a child or children.
 This right is non-transferable.
 A father shall take at least 15 days of this entitlement at one time, as either full or partial absence from work, between the date of birth of the child and one month after expiry of the period of parental leave being taken, or from the entitlement to parental allowance for that child.

-Workers on parental leave are protected from dismissal by Article 115 of ERA-1.
-The Article states that an employer may not terminate the employment contract of a worker during pregnancy or who is breastfeeding a child up to one year of age, or parents, at the time they take parental leave in a concise series in the form of full absence from work, and for one month after using this leave.
+Workers on parental leave are protected from dismissal by Article 115 of the ERA-1, which states that an employer may not terminate the employment contract of a worker during pregnancy or who is breastfeeding a child up to one year of age, or parents, at the time they take parental leave in a concise series in the form of full absence from work, and for one month after using this leave.
 In practice, the prohibition from dismissal applies also to workers on paternity leave, albeit the law uses the term 'parental leave'.

-Employees may exercise the rights under this Act both individually and collectively – through a workers' council or a workers' representative, a workers' assembly or other representatives within the organisation.
+Employees may exercise the rights under this Act both individually and collectively, through a workers' council or a workers' representative, a workers' assembly or other representatives within the organisation.
 An individual employee may refuse to exercise the right to vote and cannot be forced to do so.
-These rights are supported by case law: for example, if a voter does not want to vote, it is their right not to.23
+These rights are supported by case law: for example, if a voter does not want to vote, it is their right not to.28